eriklolson/flask-wineshop/README.md

 # Full-Stack eCommerce Project: flask-wineshop
 ## Objective
-To create my first eCommerce website, I made two applications: the web app—flask-wineshop—that produces the eCommerce website and the web scraper, [python-wine-scraper](https://github.com/eriklolson/python-wine-scraper)—that supplies the back-end database with mock wine products.
+To create my first eCommerce website, I made two applications: the web app—flask-wineshop—that produces the eCommerce website and the web scraper— [python-wine-scraper](https://github.com/eriklolson/python-wine-scraper)—that supplies the back-end database with mock wine products.
 Although a wine merchant has unique product offerings, there are functionalities that are common to many eCommerce websites.
 This includes: